arobase-che/remark-line-input/README.md

 # remark-line-input

-A [remark](https://github.com/remarkjs/remark/) plugin that parse Mardown syntax to add support for line input.
+A [remark](https://github.com/remarkjs/remark/) plugin that parse markdown syntax to add support for line input.

+This plugin is intend to be used with Javascript to create interaction.

 ## Syntax